maendeleolab/maendeleolab_vpc/README.md

 I recommend dedicating an instance (or on-premises server) to programmatically run the scripts.

 awscli --profile option is not used for simplicity.

 Assign a role with programmatic access to the instance/server default profile.

-Run this command export ENV_FPATH="folder-path", replace folder-path with your folder (this the folder, where you will download the repo).
+Run this command "export ENV_FPATH=<folder-path>",

+replace folder-path with your folder (this the folder, where you will download the repo).
 See example below.

 ```
 export ENV_FPATH="/home/ubuntu"